AgTC Agenda for 2025 – Events, Objectives, Challenges and Tasks

 A glimpse into our full plate, but these are not in any order of priority:

-• Conduct Regional in-person as well as Virtual (Zoom) AgTC-USDA Ag Shipper Workshops providing opportunity for face-to-face engagement of AgTC members with industry and government leaders
+• Conduct 8 Regional in-person) AgTC-USDA Ag Shipper Workshops providing opportunity for face-to-face engagement of AgTC members with industry and government leaders

-• Assure the AgTC Member Portal on the AgTC website contains most useful and current information on the most pressing issues facing AgTC members.
+• Assure the AgTC Member Portal on the AgTC website contains most useful and current information on the most pressing issues facing AgTC members, for instance an inventory of every carrier notice on longshore job actions.

 • Gain Federal oversight of rail ramp functions, addressing rampant dysfunction leading to demurrage and detention charges.
 This will require resolving jurisdiction uncertainty between FMC and STB.

-• Modify, if not eliminate Box Rules, which create artificial shortages of chassis, unfair costs for shippers, congestion and trade disruption at both marine terminals and inland rail ramps
+• Pursue enforcement of the Administrative Judge’s ruling to eliminate Box Rules – objective to alieviate artificial shortages of chassis, unfair costs for shippers, congestion and trade disruption at both marine terminals and inland rail ramps

-• Gain effective FMC Rule on Detention and Demurrage Billing Requirements
+• Gain effective FMC enforcement of its landmark Rule on Detention and Demurrage Billing Requirements

-• Gain effective FMC Rule: Definition of “Reasonable Detention and Demurrage Practices”
+• Advocate for an expanded Definition of “Reasonable Detention and Demurrage Practices”

-• Gain effective FMC Rule: Holding carriers to accept ag export (and import) cargo
+• Assure the FMC continues to hold carriers to accept ag export (and import) cargo

 • Work with ports and terminals to improve through-put practices/efficiency and facilities expansion

-• Continue progress to convert FMC from passive to aggressive oversight; press Commissioners to self-initiate investigation of ocean carriers, and enforcement.
+• Encourage the continuing conversion of the FMC from passive to aggressive oversight; support Commissioners and FMC staff to self-initiate investigation of ocean carriers, and enforcement.

 • Work to increase allowable truck weight limits nationwide, or, if necessary, state-by-state